Sneakerhead Says ‘F**k Cancer’ With Customized Yeezys

 The shoes are covered in inspirational phrases such as “Keep fighting,” as well as blunt messages including “F**k cancer.”
 At the heel, pink and violet ribbons represent awareness for breast cancer and Hodgkin’s lymphoma, respectively.

 The “Cream White” Yeezy Boost 350 V2 was released in adult and infant sizes on April 29 for $220 and $140, respectively.
-The sneakers sold out, but can be purchased from consignment retailer Stadium Goods with prices starting at $540.
+The sneakers sold out but can be purchased from consignment retailer Stadium Goods with prices starting at $540.

 Adidas Yeezy Boost 350 V2 “Cream White,” from $540; stadiumgoods.com